sibozz/php-import-email-gmail/readme.md

 ## Requirements
-To run this quickstart, you'll need:
+To run this script, you'll need:

 1. PHP 5.4 or greater with the command-line interface (CLI) and JSON extension installed.
 1. The [Composer](https://getcomposer.org/) dependency management tool.